mcasimir/bootwire/README.md

 <a name="bootwire"></a>

 ### bootwire(bootAndWireFn) ⇒ [<code>App</code>](#App)
-Build a new App that will use invoke the boot and wire procedure passed as parameter on boot.
+Build a new App that will use invoke the boot and $wire procedure passed as parameter on boot.

 Example usage: